 We are a filmmaking couple comprised of: Sarah Reyes and Daniel Driensky, and our collaborative is called Exploredinary.
 The documentary work that we pursue is primarily focused around arts and culture.

-Initially, we had no frame of reference for minimalist art, but as David began to share personal stories of his brother, John, the more it brought the work to life for us, and the more our understanding and appreciation for the art form grew.
+Initially, we had no frame of reference for abstract minimalist art, but as David began to share personal stories of his brother, John, the more it brought the work to life for us, and the more our understanding and appreciation for the art form grew.
 We knew that sharing John's story could also help others gain an appreciation for this underrepresented genre.

 Working on a posthumous documentary was particularly challenging because our main character was unavailable for commentary.
 This created a situation where we were forced to seek experts in various fields to help us piece together who John really was; historically, as an artist, and as a human being.